 Another option is to work with a Medicaid planning professional to re-structure one's assets and income so that one meets the eligibility requirements.
 Assets over the limit can be converted from "countable assets" to "exempt assets."
 This option has the additional benefit of helping families maintain some of their financial resources for future generations.
 Find assistance applying for Medicaid.

 The Supportive Living Waiver provides for a variety of services appropriate for individuals residing in assisted living environments.
 Applicants are assessed individually and the services for which they are eligible are determined.
 These can include:

 The Support Living Program does not cover the participant’s room and board expenses.
 Participants are expected to pay for those expenses using Social Security or Supplemental Security Income.
-Within limits, family members are also permitted to supplement their loved one’s expenses.
+Within limits, family members are also permitted to supplement the expenses of their loved ones.

 The Supportive Living Program is available to seniors statewide.
 However, not every county has approved supportive living facilities.
 Participants may be required to move to a county other than their own to receive care.
 A list, by county, of approved facilities is available here.

 To apply for this waiver, interested individuals should contact the Department of Healthcare and Family Services (HFS), Bureau of Long Term Care.
 One can learn more about the Supportive Living Program here.
 One can also call 217-782-0545 or 844-528-8444 for additional information.